thechampusman/PrimeWinTools/README.md

 - Quick access to open services in browser or copy URLs to clipboard.
 - Advanced port scanning with process identification and PID tracking.

+### What's New (Network Access & UX improvements)
+- LAN network URL: each detected localhost service now shows a network-accessible URL (http://<your-ip>:<port>) when your machine has a non-loopback IPv4 address.
+This makes it easy for devices on the same local network to reach a development server running on your machine.
+- Clickable network URL: the displayed network URL is clickable — it opens in the default browser and also supports copying to the clipboard.
+- Copy network URL: a dedicated "Copy network URL" action copies the full network URL to the clipboard and shows a toast/snackbar confirmation.
+- QR code dialog: a "Show QR" action opens a dialog containing a QR code for the network URL so mobile devices can scan and open the service quickly.
+The app falls back to showing the raw URL if QR generation is unavailable.
+- Responsive actions & overflow menu: action buttons in the Localhost Manager adapt to narrow window widths; when space is limited the less-used actions are moved into a three-dot overflow menu to avoid layout issues.
+- IP detection: the app attempts to detect your primary non-loopback IPv4 address on startup and when the Localhost tab is opened.
+If no LAN IP is available, the network actions are hidden and the UI displays "No LAN IP".

 ### 4. User-Friendly Interface:
 - Clean and simple UI like Acrylic material blur for ease of use and look appealing.
 - Efficient background operation without interrupting your workflow.